KumarManoj-S/contractpy/README.md

 assert Contract(my_contract).verify(data) is True
 ~~~~

+In case, if you want to specify a list for any field, simple use the [ ] bracket as specified in the field `data`.
+In such case, it will validate all the values against the contract that are present in the list.

-You could also do the contract testing for the APIs using this library.
+You could also do the contract testing for the REST APIs using this library.
 For Example,

 ~~~~{.python}